jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/linux_sql/README.md

 **Usage**
 ```
-# Open crontab file to edit it
+# Open the crontab file to edit it
 crontab -e
 # Add:
-# In this example localhost is the hostname, 5432 the port used
+# In this example, localhost is the hostname, 5432 is the port used
 # host_agent the DB name, postgres the DB username
 * * * * * bash /home/[absolut path]/host_usage.sh localhost 5432 host_agent postgres db_user_password &> /tmp/host_usage.log
 ```